 This policy sets out how customers can make a complaint about council services, and how we will respond to and learn from complaints received.
-We would like to give you an assurance that making a formal complaint will not affect the services you are entitled to, that are the subject of your complaint.

 2. WHO CAN COMPLAIN?

 This policy applies to any customer of the council, or a person or body acting on behalf of the council.